clburlison/clburlison.com/content/post/2014-05-19-find-my-mac.md

 ```

 ## Consumers
-This means if you ever purchase a second hand Mac from someone you will want to run the same command just for safty.
+This means if you ever purchase a second hand Mac from someone you will want to run the same command just for safety.
 Also, if you are attempting to sell your device be a good consumer and run the command for the next owner.

 If you are not familiar with the command line use the following: